How to Create an Adoption Plan for Your Baby [You are in Control of Your Adoption Plan]

 - Any medications or drugs used during your pregnancy

 - Authorization form for the release of medical information

 - The Services You Would Like from American Adoptions

 - Searching for and selecting an adoptive family

 - Learning more about financial assistance with living expenses during pregnancy

 - Speaking with someone who has placed a child for adoption

 - Any other questions you may have

 This adoption plan template may seem overwhelming at first, but it is an important piece of the process to help American Adoptions find the best possible adoptive parents for your baby.
 Remember, the information that you provide to our adoption specialists is always confidential; it will never be shared with anyone without your permission.
-If you have any questions about this plan, our specialists are happy to answer them and provide more educational resources to aid in your decision.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.